• Skip to primary navigation

 • large eggs (pasta gialla eggs or other richly-colored eggs preferred) (150g)

-Try to find the best flour and high-quality eggs for the task.
-In Italy, we use what's called "pasta gialla" (pronounced: pasta joll-ah) eggs specifically for making egg pasta.
-The eggs have an intense yellow ("gialla" means "yellow" in Italian) yolk that's actually a deep orange color because of the carotene-rich diet the chickens are fed (see below photos of regular eggs vs Italian "pasta gialla" eggs used for making egg pasta.
+The eggs have an intense yellow ("gialla" means "yellow" in Italian) yolk that's actually a deep orange color because of the carotene-rich diet the chickens are fed (see the photos below of regular eggs vs Italian "pasta gialla" eggs used for making egg pasta.

 a 6-count carton of Italian pasta gialla eggs showing tortellini on the package and other pasta